Skip to navigation Skip to content

 • TRR or New, the customer is not grandfathered

 • Work capacities must be consistent with the impairment.
-A 10 point impairment would not be consistent with DTS 'with intervention' work capacity of 8-14 hours per week)
+For example, an impairment rating of 10 points would not usually have a DTS 'with intervention' work capacity of 8-14 hours per week.
+In these cases, the report must clearly justify the reason

 • For a JCA, or an ESAt which has been upgraded to a JCA, there should also be DTS work capacities if the customer's conditions attract a rating of 20 points or more, and they have:

-Do not accept the report if recommendations are not consistent with available evidence, see Step 1 in Table 6.
+Do not accept the report if recommendations are not consistent with available evidence, see Table 6 > Step 1.

 For more information about work capacity, see Assessing Continuing Inability to Work (CITW).